westland-valhalla/retired-warrior/README.md

 (Click image to watch video)

-Just from this overview alone, you get the picture of who we are, of where we come from, how we learned to survive.
-How capable we are, how magnificent.
+Just from this overview alone, you get the picture of how capable we are, how noble, how unbreakable, how magnificent.

 We belong in communities, not to live in isolation.